Clarence Chamberlin: Transatlantic flight

-When the court injunction was finally dropped, thanks to personal appeals from the plane's creator Giuseppe Bellanca, it was too late for the "Miss Columbia" and Chamberlin to be the first to make the historic Trans-Atlantic flight.
-Soon after this, Bellanca severed ties with Levine and announced that his "sole concern [had been] to prove that [his] plane, built in America and manned by Americans, could successfully make the New York-to-Paris flight… adding another stage to the experimental development of aviation in this country."
+When the court injunction was finally dropped—thanks to personal appeals from the plane's creator Giuseppe Bellanca—it was too late for Miss Columbia and Chamberlin to be the first to make the historic Trans-Atlantic flight.
+Soon after this, Bellanca severed ties with Levine and announced that his "sole concern [had been] to prove that [his] plane, built in America and manned by Americans, could successfully make the New York-to-Paris flight ... adding another stage to the experimental development of aviation in this country".
 However, while the injunction had been dropped, two questions remained to be answered: who would fly with Chamberlin?
 And what was the purpose of their flight going to be now that Lindbergh had beaten them for the Orteig Prize?
 Even Chamberlin's participation in the flight seemed uncertain.
 Levine had started to entertain doubts about Chamberlin, not because of his flying ability, but about his homely appearance, fearing he might not be photogenic enough to get much publicity.

-Thankfully, Levine decided to keep Chamberlin, even with his homely looks.
-It was soon decided by the two men that since they could not achieve the distinction of being the first to cross the Atlantic via airplane, they would instead work to achieve the distance record and blow Lindbergh out of the water... or in this case, the sky.
-Exactly two weeks after Lindbergh's historic flight, the "Miss Columbia" was ready to take to the skies.
+But in the end, Levine decided to keep Chamberlin.
+It was soon decided by the two men that since they could not achieve the distinction of being the first to cross the Atlantic via airplane, they would instead work to achieve the distance record, and outshine Lindbergh in that way.
+Exactly two weeks after Lindbergh's historic flight, Miss Columbia was ready to take off.
 The plane was grossly overloaded with 455 gallons of gasoline, food, water, and instrumentation, but in order for Chamberlin to beat the distance record, the overloading was a necessary evil.
 On June 4, 1927, Chamberlin was ready to begin his historic flight from Roosevelt Field; however, the plane still lacked a navigator.
-The plane was about to take off and Chamberlin still lacked a co-pilot.
-Literally minutes before the plane was to take off, the engine was even ticking over, Levine, who had been at the airfield with his wife to send off Chamberlin, made "as if to close the cabin door [but instead] suddenly climbed in to occupy the second seat… and without a single word of explanation either to his wife or to officials on the airfield, Levine gave the order for departure."
-Thus Chamberlin and the first Trans-Atlantic passenger took off into the history books.
+As the engine started ticking over and the plane was only minutes away from taking off, Levine—who had been at the airfield with his wife to send off Chamberlin—acted "as if to close the cabin door [but instead] suddenly climbed in to occupy the second seat ... and without a single word of explanation either to his wife or to officials on the airfield, Levine gave the order for departure".
+In this way, Chamberlin and the first Trans-Atlantic passenger took off together and made history.